 Read More: With no Vaccine Available, RSV Cases on the Rise in Tennessee Adults

-This summer, we saw an increase in RSV cases in Tennessee and many areas of the country with the expectation it would accelerate in the fall.
-The trend has played out as expected, and even more adults in Tennessee are coming down with RSV this year according to the news.
-As with other respiratory infections the spread is mostly from aerosolized spread when infected people cough or sneeze.
-Touching an infected surface and transferring the virus to your face can happen as well, but the close contact with children who have the virus is a bigger risk for many grandparents.
+We have seen an increase in RSV cases in Tennessee and many areas of the country with the expectation it would accelerate.
+The trend has played out as expected, and even more adults and infants in Tennessee are coming down with RSV this year according to the news.
+As with other respiratory infections, RSV spreads mostly from aerosolized breath when infected people cough or sneeze.
+Touching an infected surface and transferring the virus to your face can happen as well, but close contact with children who have the virus is also a big risk for many grandparents.
 So to protect yourself the triad of masking, social distancing, and hand-washing remains the standard recommendation.

-You’re probably thinking, “What we need is a vaccine for RSV”.
+You’re probably thinking, “What we need is a convenient vaccine for RSV”.
 That’s what many other people have thought, too, so you probably know where this is leading.
-We have a study for a new RSV vaccine.
-The study runs 2 years with one dose of vaccine or placebo each year with at least 4 clinic visits and at least 2 phone calls (the schedule varies by group assignment).
+We have a study coming soon for a new RSV vaccine, combined with a traditional flu vaccine.
+That way, people will be able to receive inoculations for both conditions at once.

 Sign up for any clinical trial here.